Close

 I was a homemaker.
 How can I get a job with no work experience after divorce?

-Although you may not have any recent office experience, it’s likely that you would still bring skills to the table that employers would value.
+Although you may not have any recent office experience, you would likely still bring skills to the table that employers would value.

 • Focus on your strengths and experiences.
 Update your resume with these items, and highlight them in your job applications and interviews.